Phineapple18/GhostSpectator/README.md

 Parent command for Ghost duelling.
 Subcommands:
 - accept - Accept a duel offer from other Ghost.
 Usage: PlayerNickname (whole or part, case-insensitive)
 - cancel - Cancel your duel, pending duel or duel request.
+- challenge - Challenge another Ghost to a duel.
+Usage: PlayerNickname (whole or part, case-insensitive)
 - list (duel) - Print a list of all players who challenged you to a duel.
-- player - Challenge another Ghost to a duel.
-Usage: PlayerNickname (whole or part, case-insensitive)
 - reject - Reject a duel offer from other Ghost.
 Usage: PlayerNickname (whole or part, case-insensitive)

 ### Miscellanous commands